9th August 2018

 I'm now busy with the next prequel, working title 'One Life', and will be setting it in 1963/64.
 The research has including sixties culture, the assassination of John Kennedy and the emergence of the Beatles on the popular music scene.
 I've enjoyed the change of focus and I do hope my regular readers enjoy stepping back in time when some of the popular characters, including a youthful Vera the Secretary and a teenage Ruby, were living in the village long before they appeared in 'Teacher, Teacher!' set in 1977/78.

 Also sincere thanks to the countless readers, particularly those from Australia, New Zealand, the USA and Canada, who have emailed me saying how much they enjoyed the latest novel.
 Happiest Days moves on to the next academic year, 1986/87, in the life of Ragley School and its headteacher.
 All the old favourite characters return and another year of tears and laughter (with a dramatic conclusion!) is in store for the villagers of Ragley-on-the-Forest in North Yorkshire.

-Recently I've received a number of emails from partially sighted readers who are enjoying the audio editions of the Teacher series.
+Recently I've received a number of emails from partially sighted readers who are enjoying the audio editions of the Teacher series . . . including one lady who lives in a remote area of Australia 1,000 km from the nearest bookshop!
 So thank you . . . it is rewarding to think my stories are providing some relaxing entertainment in your lives.

 In the meantime very best wishes and happy reading.